 Oh, and by the way, you can’t see stillness.
 It builds in the background, behind the glaring phosphorescent consciousness.
 No!
 Wait!, you can see it!
 Notice the changes.
 I know, that’s vague, but you will.

-Humans … Something pretty interesting happens in the first few seconds just after you notice someone.
+Humans … Something pretty interesting happens in the first few seconds after you first notice someone (or even just before?)

-How do others react if you still your inner process and just gently notice them … And as if you were seeing all the good they carry?
+How do others react if you still your inner process and just gently notice them as if you were seeing the deepest good they exist in?